Skip to main content

 • Name - Set the peripheral’s name, which you’d like it to be displayed with.

-• Humidity Delta Threshold - Relative Humidity change with more than the specified value triggers sensor data report.
+• Delta Threshold - Relative Humidity change with more than the specified value triggers sensor data report.
 The minimum is 1% and the maximum is 20%.

-• Humidity Offset - A value, which will be added (if positive) and subtracted (if negative) from the humidity readings to make them more accurate.
+• Offset - A value, which will be added (if positive) and subtracted (if negative) from the humidity readings to make them more accurate.

 Actions